 Use the LOCK TABLE statement locks one or more tables in a specified lock mode.
-For example, the statement below locks the EMP table in row share mode.
+For example, the following statement locks the EMP table in row share mode.
 Row share locks allow concurrent access to a table They prevent other users from locking the entire table for exclusive use.

-'''

-EXEC SOL

-LOCK TABLE EMP IN ROW SHARE MODE NOWAIT
+EXEC SQL LOCK TABLE EMP IN ROW SHARE MODE NOWAIT END-EXEC.

-END-EXEC.

-'''